dbpedia/dbpedia-lookup/lookup-searcher/README.md

 *[Optional]* An mathematical function that will be applied to result documents based on any numeric field indexed to that document.

 ### queryFields
+A list of objects describing the query fields on which the searcher will operate.
+The objects consist of the following subfields:

 #### fieldName
+The name of the field.
+The field name can be used as a query parameter.

 #### aliases
+A list of strings specifying alternative names for a field name

 #### weight
+A numerical weight that is applied to a match on the respective field.
+E.g. can be used to express, that a match on a `title` field is worth more than a match on an `abstract` field.

 #### highlight
 Denotes whether the result should include special html tags highlighting the match between the query string and the field value.
 Defaults to `false`.
 Can be overriden via HTTP query parameter using the field name followed by the string `Highlight` (e.g. `...&labelHighlight=true` when searching on the field `label`).